We want everyone in North Lincolnshire to have the ability, opportunity and motivation to lead a physically active lifestyle.

 Just a few examples of formal and informal groups we can support include:

-Contact us on firstname.lastname@example.org to discuss your ideas in more detail.
+Contact us at firstname.lastname@example.org to discuss your ideas.
 We’re always happy to help.

-There are a range of local, national and regional funding opportunities available, however the criteria and availability can change regularly.
+There are a range of local, national and regional funding opportunities available for sport and physical activity.
+However the criteria and availability can change regularly.
 It is best to discuss your project idea with one of our Active Communities Development Officers who will be able to provide you with the most relevant and up-to-date information.